corda/corda/docs/source/data-model.rst

 * A Bitcoin script can only be given a fixed set of byte arrays as the input.
 This means there's no way for a contract to examine the structure of the entire transaction, which severely limits what contracts can do.
 * Our contracts are Turing-complete and can be written in any ordinary programming language that targets the JVM.
-* Our transactions and contracts have to get their time from an attached timestamp rather than a block chain.
-This is important given that we are currently considering block-free conflict resolution algorithms.
+* Our transactions and contracts get their time from an attached timestamp rather than a block chain.
+This is important given that we use block-free conflict resolution algorithms.
+The timestamp can be arbitrarily precise.
 * We use the term "contract" to refer to a bundle of business logic that may handle various different tasks, beyond transaction verification.
 For instance, currently our contracts also include code for creating valid transactions (this is often called "wallet code" in Bitcoin).